Share/Learn

 • Programming mistakes related to using the Netlink API,

-• Programmers' time spent focusing on the problem to be solved relative to fixing Netlink API coding errors,
+• Programmers' time spent advancing the development of the application as compared to time spent fixing Netlink API coding errors,

 • Quality of code produced using Netlink API,